-Bill C-43 comes into force six months after it receives Royal Assent, except Part 2 and clauses 51 to 58, 112, 124 and 125 (clause 126(1)).
+Bill C-43 comes into force six months after it receives Royal Assent, except for Part 2 and clauses 51 to 58, 112, 127 and 128 (clause 126(1)).

-Part 2, which contains the provisions regarding the conduct of a consultation, comes into force one year after the bill receives Royal Assent, or on an earlier day (but at least six months after Royal Assent) on which the Chief Electoral Officer publishes a notice in the Canada Gazette to the effect that the necessary preparations have been made.
+Part 2, which contains the provisions regarding the conduct of a consultation, comes into force one year after the bill receives Royal Assent, or on an earlier day (but at least six months after Royal Assent) on which the Chief Electoral Officer publishes a notice in the Canada Gazette to the effect that the necessary preparations have been made (clause 129(2)).

-Clauses 51 to 58, which relate to the list of selected nominees and consultation reports, come into force two years after the bill receives Royal Assent, or on an earlier day (but at least six months after Royal Assent) on which the Chief Electoral Officer publishes a notice in the Canada Gazette to the effect that the necessary preparations have been made.
+Clauses 51 to 58, which relate to the list of selected nominees and consultation reports, come into force two years after the bill receives Royal Assent, or on an earlier day (but at least six months after Royal Assent) on which the Chief Electoral Officer publishes a notice in the Canada Gazette to the effect that the necessary preparations have been made (clause 129(3)).

-If Part 2 comes into force before clauses 51 to 58, the transitional provisions referred to above apply to a consultation.
+If Part 2 comes into force before clauses 51 to 58, the transitional provisions referred to above apply to a consultation (clause 111(1)).